top of page

 • Participants can either use their gloves and bags or order clean-up materials through our “T.R.A.S.H Community Cleanup Order Form”

-• To further assist us in collecting data and completing waste audits, participants are encouraged to use the Ocean Conservancy Ocean Trash Data Form to track each litter item.
-Afterward, they can submit their data via this Little Green Light Form.
+• To further assist us in collecting data and completing waste audits, participants are encouraged to submit their data via the T.R.A.S.H.
+Community Cleanup Little Green Light Form.
 While this is not mandatory, it is highly encouraged!

 • Please make use of your residential garbage, recycling, and bulk collection services to dispose of solid waste collected.
 Bulk items that are too large or heavy to fit into bags should be placed at the curb (not on the street).